Skip to main content

 ABQ RIDE Connect Infographic.
 Limited Microtransit Pilot Program Starting March 18, 2024.

-Download the free ABQ RIDE Connect app on Apple or Google to access ABQ RIDE Connect and plan your ride!
+Download the free ABQ RIDE GO! app to access ABQ RIDE Connect and plan your ride!
 Once the app has been downloaded and an account has been created, riders can schedule a ride anywhere within one of the two zones shown below.

 Riders will soon have three options to book rides: